t18d/HuangSupplement/docs/pitfalls.md

 Dictionary evidence is used liberally in HuangSupplement and treated as _first class_.

 A nonce word attested in a dictionary is just that, a hapax legomenon.
-A word first found in a dictionary is just a word – to be adopted, ignored or reinvented, as the case may be.
+A word first found in a dictionary is no less a word – to be adopted, ignored or reinvented, as the case may be.
 It doesn't matter how it got there.

 Usage statements made by lexicographers, on the other hand, are subject to the same caveats that apply to reports of fieldwork.